MoonfaceDev/Heroes-of-the-Shrine/Documentation/manual/create-cutscenes.md

 3. Drag the object you want to animate from the scene.
 If the object doesn't already have an *Animator*, make one and then drag it to the track.

 4. Right click the new track, and select "Add From Animation Clip".
-There, select the clip you created in step 1.
+There, select the clip you created in step 1 (or a clip you already have).

 5. Double click in the track area to open the animation clip.